scrapy/scrapy/docs/topics/leaks.rst

 lifetime of the Request.
 This is, by far, the most common cause of memory leaks in Scrapy projects, and a quite difficult one to debug for newcomers.

-In big projects, the spiders are typically written by different people and some of those spiders could be "leaking" and thus affecting the rest of the other (well-written) spiders when they get to run concurrently, which, in turn, affects the whole crawling process.

-At the same time, it's hard to avoid the reasons that cause these leaks without restricting the power of the framework, so we have decided not to restrict the functionally but provide useful tools for debugging these leaks, which quite often consist in an answer to the question: *which spider is leaking?*.

 The leak could also come from a custom middleware, pipeline or extension that you have written, if you are not releasing the (previously allocated) resources properly.

-For example, if you're allocating resources on :signal:`spider_opened` but not releasing them on :signal:`spider_closed`.
+It's hard to avoid the reasons that cause these leaks without restricting the power of the framework, so we have decided not to restrict the functionally but provide useful tools for debugging these leaks.

 .. _topics-leaks-trackrefs: